codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 {{site.data.callout.callout_warning}}
 **IMPORTANT**
-Only Codefresh account administrators should have access to the Shared Configuration Repository.
+Only C_odefresh account administrators should have access_ to the Shared Configuration Repository.
 Its content is automatically generated and maintained by Codefresh.
 While it is useful to understand its structure, we recommend using it for reference only, and NOT for making commits or manual changes.
 {{site.data.callout.end}}